windhaunting/Bipartite-Graph-Coclustering/README.md

 Bipartite graph coclustering (BGC) is to cluster a bipartite graph based on finding minimum cut vertepartitions in a bipartite graph between them.
-The given data is a bipartite graph and then modeled as a two dimenional matrix.
-It simultaneous clusters the rows and columns of the matrix.
+The given data is a table of connected pairs.
+We model it as a bipartite graph and then model it as a two dimenional matrix.
+It simultaneous clusters the rows and columns of the matrix based on singular vector decomposition and K-mean to output the clustering result.

 ## Table of content